 “Miracle cure for cancer!
 Miracle cure for cancer!
 Folks, buy my miracle cure for cancer!
-Just invented, mechanism of action unclear, proof of efficacy not proven …”
+Just invented, mechanism of action unclear, efficacy not proven …”

 Fortunately, such a thing must not happen again in today’s medicine.

 Before a new drug (or a new therapy) can be launched on the market, a plausible theoretical model of its effect must first be established.
 Then a number of clinical studies will have to be carried out in which such postulated efficacy will be tested.
 This is – very important – not simply per se, but always in comparison to a placebo or to already established methods/medicines (the “standard therapy”).
 Only if a repeatable efficacy can be proven here, a drug can be approved as such (this is, of course, very much abbreviated here).
 This approval must be obtained by the company wishing to place the drug on the market.
 The primary objective is not only to bring it onto the market but also to provide patients with a cure.
 Science and business sometimes compete with each other here, but this is not supposed to be an issue now.

 It is important to note that it is not up to the patient, who has the drug advertised or even prescribed, to find out about the mechanism of action or proof of efficacy.
 No, therapy must be tested and documented beforehand by them who wants to carry it out.